Tinuy-an Falls

 Tinuy-an Falls is a multi-tiered waterfall in Bislig, Surigao del Sur in the southern island of Mindanao, Philippines.
 Bislig is a city known as the Booming City by the Bay.
 The waterfall itself has been featured in various international travel magazines and TV shows.

 The Tinuy-an falls are 95 m wide and 55 m high, touted as the little Niagara Falls of the Philippines.
 Tinuy-an is a white water curtain that flows in three levels (with a fourth tier hidden from view) and is said to be the widest waterfall in the Philippines.
 Every morning, the area shows a rainbow between 9 a.m. to 11 a.m.
 One may also ride a raft to get close to its cascades and get a water “massage.”

 Tinuy-an Falls is a co-management effort between the tourism office of Bislig and the Manobo Tribal Council.

+In 2024, birder Peter Kaestner spotted an Orange-Tufted Spiderhunter at the falls in a heliconia thicket.
+This was Kaestner's 10,000th different bird species, a new world record.

 Etymology

 The name Tinuy-an comes from the word Tinuyo-an, a native Cebuano vernacular which means "intentional act or performance to attain an objective or goal".
 It can also be transliterated into the Filipino context as Babalik-balikan ("a place you’ll keep going back to").